 Beyond that, it’s important to follow best practices online.
 Don’t share your passwords with anyone, and refrain from sending sensitive data by email or text.
 You can learn more about using the internet safely here.

 If you’re concerned you’ve been the victim of fraud, one place to start your research is with your credit score and credit reports.
 Not only will a drop in your number indicate that something questionable has occurred, but you’ll also be able to see if there are any mysterious accounts opened in your name, which can indicate fraud.
-You can view two of your free credit scores, updated each month, on Credit.com.
+You can view two of your free credit scores, updated every 14 days, on Credit.com.

 And, if you do fall victim to identity theft or fraud, be sure to report it to your local authorities and your creditors.
 You should also consider a credit freeze (which denies access to your credit to all but your current creditors and can prevent new accounts from being opened in your name) or a credit alert and be sure to dispute any existing fraudulent accounts with the credit bureaus.